daostack/vanille/README.md

 The application TypeScript/ECMAScript 2016+ for browser-side code.
 There is no server-side component at this time.

+## The DAOStack

+Alchemy depends on a library of reusable DAO contracts called "DAOStack".
+You can see all of the source code for those contracts and even contribute to the project [here](https://github.com/daostack/daostack).

 ## See It Live
 You will soon be able to  browse to the latest release at [http://daostack.azurewebsites.net](http://daostack.azurewebsites.net).
 This deployment of the DAOStack application assumes you are either running a Kovan chain locally (listening on localhost:8485), or you are using Chrome and have an extension such as MetaMask that enables you to connect to a Kovan node.